promptfoo/promptfoo/site/docs/guides/chatbase-redteam.md

 ## Introduction

 [Chatbase](https://www.chatbase.co) is a platform for building custom AI chatbots that can be embedded into websites for customer support, lead generation, and user engagement.
-These chatbots use RAG to access your organization's knowledge base and maintain conversations with users.
+These chatbots use RAG (Retrieval-Augmented Generation) to access your organization's knowledge base and maintain conversations with users.

 ## Multi-turn vs Single-turn Testing